Man arrested after customs officials find 34 singing finches hidden in plastic hair curlers

 “In such contests, often conducted in public areas like parks, two finches sing and a judge selects the bird determined to have the best voice,” the complaint states.

-US Customs and Border Protection says it nabbed smugglers carrying nearly 200 finches in airports in 2018.
+US Customs and Border Protection said it nabbed smugglers carrying nearly 200 finches in airports in 2018.